 top of page

-In Memory of Philemon Wright Jr.
+In Memory of Philemon Wright Junior.*

-Walking in the Footsteps of Philemon Wright.
+*Excerpt from the book Walking in the Footsteps of Philemon Wright.

 The Road to Grenville - November 30th, 1821

-On November 30th, winter was fast approaching and snow was already on the ground.
+On November 30th, 1821, winter was fast approaching and snow was already on the ground.
 The work had to be wrapped up because the ground would soon be frozen solid.
 The men in the work crew were preparing to go home; everyone was anxious to return to their families.

-Phil got into his coach to make the long trip back to Wright’s Town where his wife Sally and their eight children were waiting for him.
-Little Erexina, the baby, was just one year old.
-On a snowy, steep hill leading out of Grenville near the Rivière Rouge, Phil’s coach overturned and he was thrown free.
+Philemon Junior got into his coach to make the long trip back to Wright’s Town where his wife Sally and their eight children were waiting for him.
+Little Erexina, the baby, was just a one-year-old.
+On a snowy, steep hill leading out of Grenville near the Rivière Rouge, Philemon Junior’s coach overturned and he was thrown free.
 He hit the ground hard and his neck snapped.
+On that cold, snowy road, at the very young age of 38, Philemon Junior died.

 Upon receiving the news of her husband’s death, Sally must have been overwhelmed.
 A young mother of only 31 years of age, newly widowed and grieving terribly, she would have been completely aware of her vulnerable situation in the small and isolated community that was Wright’s Town.
 She had her children and her farm, of course, and was surrounded by a large extended family, but what would the future hold for her?
 We can’t know what torment she must have gone through.

-What we do know, is that an earnest young man by the name of Nicholas Sparks had been recruited in 1816 in Wexford, Ireland by Phil’s brother Ruggles to work in the family firm of P. Wright & Sons.
+What we do know, is that an earnest young man by the name of Nicholas Sparks had been recruited in 1816 in Wexford, Ireland by Philemon Junior’s brother Ruggles to work in the family firm of P. Wright & Sons.
 We also know that Nicholas became a trusted courier and manager.

 Nicholas was now a young man with property.
 His status in the community would soon grow when the land that he owned - largely covered in cedar bush and swamp - would become central to the plans for building both the Rideau Canal and Bytown.

-It’s likely that before Nicholas built his big stone house across the Grand River in what would be Bytown, he and Sally began their new life together in a new home on the Gateno Farm.
+On November 2, 1826, Nicholas became a member of the Wright family when he married Sally and took in her eight children.
+It’s likely that before Nicholas built his big stone house across the Grand River in what would be Bytown, he and Sally began their new life together in a new home built on Philemon Junior's Gateno Farm.

 The Last Word

-In the time I have spent tracing Philemon Wright Sr.’s footsteps, it has often occurred to me how fortunate it is to be remembered, as he is, more than 200 years after one’s death.
+IN the time I have spent tracing Philemon Wright Sr.’s footsteps, it has often occurred to me how fortunate it is to be remembered, as he is, more than 200 years after one’s death.

 Philemon’s sons, Ruggles and Tiberius, and his grandson, Alonzo, all captured the attention of historians as pioneers of the timber trade in the Ottawa Valley.
 Each has an impressive monument erected to his memory, as have both Philemon and Abigail.

-Indeed, most of the lumber barons - so many of whom got their start in the employ of P. Wright & Sons - have towns, lakes, streets, parks or buildings named after them: Nicholas Sparks, Andrew Leamy, John Egan, Thomas MacKay and J.R.
+Indeed, most of the lumber barons - so many of whom got their start in the employ of P. Wright & Sons - have towns, lakes, streets, parks or buildings named after them: Nicholas Sparks, Andrew Leamy, John Egan, Thomas McKay and J.R.
 Booth; all are remembered.

-History, in general, though, has not been kind to Phil.
+History, in general, though, has not been kind to Philemon Junior.
 He is barely mentioned in the history books and he was seldom mentioned in the surviving letters of the family.
 His letters in the archives are the business letters from P. Wright & Sons, with little of a personal nature.
 But the worst cut of all is that he has no headstone.

-So, that is where I will hopefully place a marker for Phil, one day; a memorial from his 3x great-grandson, who spent a little time ...
+So, hopefully someday I will be welcomed to place a marker for Philemon Junior in one of the two enclosures; a memorial from his 3x great-grandson, who spent a little time ...
+Walking in the Footsteps of Philemon Wright.

-721 views2 comments
+1,098 views2 comments

 Recent Posts